je-peeva/skillo-automation-project/test-cases/registration-tests.md

 **Steps**:

 1. Go to Registration page.
-2. Populate all required and optional fields within the form using valid data.
+2. Fill in all required and optional fields within the form using valid data.
 3. Click on "Sign up" button.

 **Expected result**: